The Impact of Artificial Intelligence on Manufacturing

 Machines run overtime as programmed in production which results in lower overall expenses in manufacturing.
 AI is always available compared to employees that miss workdays for various reasons.

 According to Manufacturing Technology Insights, towards retirement, workers’ information will be captured by AI as they perform their tasks.
-In future and for repeated tasks, workers will rely on AI to improve their jobs through automated robotic processes.
+In the future and for repeated tasks, workers will rely on AI to improve their jobs through automated robotic processes.

 Artificial intelligence paves the way for humans and machines to learn and work together.
 Together they will make better estimates, reduce human error, check quality control, and solve complex problems faster and more efficiently.